Bowzza/bookmarkingTool/docs/Tests.md

 Filter keyword list = []

-###As a user I want to remove a TAG from a bookmark
+###US08 As a user I want to remove a TAG from a bookmark

 ##Test 1
 Description: